stratux/stratux-setup/README.md

   you'll need to increase its size
-- for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the RPi2 specific hostapd installation and the dhcp config, see below.
+- for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the RPi2 specific hostapd installation, see below.

 TODO - get it working on RPi3 and ODROID-C2